abhiwand/atk/api-doc/src/main/resources/python/frame/cumulative_percent.rst

 Notes
 -----
-This function applies only to columns containing numerical data.
+This method applies only to columns containing numerical data.
-Although this function will execute for columns containing negative values, the interpretation of the result will change (for example, negative percentages).
+Although this method will execute for columns containing negative values, the interpretation of the result will change (for example, negative percentages).